 How is AI used in supply chain?

-Which algorithm is used for inventory management?
+Which company successfully used AI for predictive inventory management?

 How is AI used in warehousing?